rundeck/rundeck/docs/en/plugins-user-guide/script-plugins.md

 :   The name of the file without any path information.

+`file-copy.destination`

+:   The full destination path to copy the file to.

+The plugin will be executed in two scenarios:

+1. A script must be copied to the remote node into a temporary location in order to be executed
+    * In this case, the `${file-copy.destination}` will be generated based on the [script-copy filepath](#defining-the-script-copy-filepath) property.
+    * If the "script-copy filepath" is not set, then the `${file-copy.destination}` will be unknown, and be blank
+2. A file must be copied to a specific destination path
+    * In this case the `${file-copy.destination}` will be specified

 Example:

 If you wanted to run some external remote connection command ("/bin/copyremote") in lieu of the